 The writers behind this newsletter.

-Journalist, filmmaker, and self-appointed Minister of Swing. he plays a mean kazoo, writes a meaner sentence, and believes art saves lives, aliens are real, and swing is a moral position.
+Journalist, filmmaker, and self-appointed major factotum, Bret plays a dangerous kazoo, writes sharper sentences, and believes art saves lives, aliens are real, and swing is not music but a moral position.
+Proceed accordingly.

 Bret Primack has a Samurai’s Spirit and a bold, courageous heart — signs of his fearlessly creative life.
 An expat south of the border and a practicing Zen Buddhist, he believes the best is yet to come.